RobHab1/Sales-Performance-Dashboard/README.md

 dashboard/sales_performance_dashboard.html
 ```

+No installation is required.

 ---

-# About
+## About

 This project was created as part of my Business Intelligence portfolio to demonstrate practical skills in:

 - Dashboard Development
+- Business Intelligence
 - Sales Analytics
 - KPI Design
-- Business Intelligence
+- Data Visualization
 - Executive Reporting
-- Data Visualization
 - Interactive Analytics

-The objective was to transform raw sales data into a modern, interactive dashboard that supports business decision-making.
+The objective was to transform raw sales data into a modern and interactive dashboard that supports business decision-making.

 ---

-# Author
+## Author

 **Robel Habtemicael**